Loving Our Neighbors

 - Diversity is valued, and a community kitchen, store, and pantry become cultural bridges where individuals and families gather.

 - Preschoolers begin to learn about themselves and others through games, play, art and songs, while teachers lead them on a journey toward literacy and school success.

-- Families and individuals have the opportunity to develop and explore their faith in a community center known for a pluralistic approach to faith formation that is engaging and tolerant.
+- Families and individuals have the opportunity to develop and explore their faith in a community center known for faith formation that is engaging and tolerant.

 - The center serves as a hub for uplifting the local community, enhancing the neighborhood, and promoting the health, safety and economic stability of the local community.